sbraden/circle-craters/README.rst

 Current Status: In Testing

-Written for and tested on QGIS version 2.6 (Brighton).
+Originally written for and tested on QGIS version 2.6 (Brighton).
+Currently ported to QGIS version 3.6.

 Features include: